 Chapters in books

-(2018) "Civil indignation in Chile: Recent Collusion Scandals in the Retail industry" in The Civil Sphere in Latin America Ed.
-Jeffrey Alexander and Carlo Tognato.
-Cambridge University Press.
-Pp. 66-92
+(2018) "Civil indignation in Chile: Recent Collusion Scandals in the Retail industry" in The Civil Sphere in Latin America Jeffrey Alexander and Carlo Tognato (Eds.)
+Cambridge: Cambridge University Press.
+Pp. 66-92.

-(2011) “Distinción de base religiosa en la elite económica chilena” in A. Joignant and P. Guell (Eds.)
+(2011) “Distinción de base religiosa en la elite económica chilena” in Alfredo Joignant and Pedro Güell (Eds.)
 Notables, tecnócratas y mandarines.
 Elementos de sociología de las élites en Chile, 1990-2010.
 Santiago: Ediciones Universidad Diego Portales.

-(2012) “West Bank and Gaza: knowledge as a pathway for dignity” Blog for The World Bank’s Voices and Views: Middle East and North Africa, November 14.
-URL: http://menablog.worldbank.org/west-bank-and-gaza-knowledge-pathway-dignity
+(2012) “West Bank and Gaza: knowledge as a pathway for dignity” Blog for The World Bank’s Voices and Views: Middle East and North Africa, November 14

 Topics interested in supervising

-Cultural sociology, culture and society in Latin America, elites, religion, the sociology of reading and writing.
+Cultural sociology, culture and society in Latin America, elites, religion, narrative identity, morality, the sociology of reading and writing.